 Who guessed $931.6 million?
-This would be the NJ sports betting handle for the month of November.
+That would be the NJ sports betting handle for the month of November.

 Here’s an even bigger number: $5 billion.